What is a central line or central venous catheter?

 Central lines, also called central venous catheters, are tubes placed into a patient's large vein, often in the neck, chest, arm or groin.
 They are called "central" because they end near the patient's heart.
-The catheters may be used to take blood samples or to give medications and fluids to severely ill patients and may remain in place for several weeks, and are often needed for today's complex patient care.
+The catheters may be used to take blood samples or to give medications and fluids.
+Central lines may be left in place for several weeks, and are often needed for today's complex patient care.

-UCSF measures these infection rates according to the methods of the National Healthcare Safety Network (NHSN) of the Center for Disease Control and Prevention.
-The rate is the number of infections per 1,000 central line days, or the number of days patients have a central line in place.
-If two patients had a central line for five days each, that is a total of 10 central line days.
+UCSF Medical Center measures these infection rates according to the methods of the National Healthcare Safety Network (NHSN) of the Centers for Disease Control and Prevention.
+The rate is expressed as the number of infections per 1,000 central line days (the total number of days patients have a central line in place).
+For example, if two patients had a central line for five days each, that is a total of 10 central line days.

-What is the central line infection rate at UCSF?
+What is the CLABSI rate at UCSF Medical Center?

 To prevent infection, we treat the insertion of a central line as a surgical procedure.
 This means doctors and nurses thoroughly wash their hands before the procedure and put on surgical gowns and caps, masks and sterile gloves.
 The patient is covered from head to toe with sterile drapes.
 These measures result in lower infection rates.